Rural Business—Cooperative Service, USDA.

 - Proposes Participant Support Costs that equal more than 10 percent of total grant funds requested.

-We will consider your application for funding if it includes ineligible costs of 10 percent or less of total grant funds requested, as long as it is determined eligible otherwise.
+We will consider your application for funding if it includes ineligible costs of 10 percent or less of total grant funds requested, if it is determined eligible otherwise.
 However, if your application is successful, those ineligible costs must be removed and replaced with eligible costs before the Agency will make the grant award or the amount of the grant award will be reduced accordingly.
 If we cannot determine the percentage of ineligible costs, your application will not be considered for funding.

 7. Other Submission Requirements